 Here comes the tough love.
 This is for those of you who are considering taking on this life-changing month, but aren’t sure you can actually pull it off, cheat free, for a full 30 days.
 This is for the people who have tried this before, but who “slipped” or “fell off the wagon” or “just HAD to eat (fill in food here) because of this (fill in event here).”
 This is for you.

-- It is not hard.
+- This is not hard.
 Don’t you dare tell us this is hard.
 Beating cancer is hard.
 Birthing a baby is hard.
 Losing a parent is hard.
 Drinking your coffee black.
 Is.
 Not.
 Hard.
 You’ve done harder things than this, and you have no excuse not to complete the program as written.
-It’s only thirty days, and it’s for the most important health cause on earth – the only physical body you will ever have in this lifetime.
+It’s only thirty days, and it’s for the most important health cause on earth—the only physical body you will ever have in this lifetime.

 - Don’t even consider the possibility of a “slip.”
-Unless you physically tripped and your face landed in a box of doughnuts, there is no “slip.”
+Unless you physically tripped and your face landed in a pizza, there is no “slip.”
 You make a choice to eat something unhealthy.
 It is always a choice, so do not phrase it as if you had an accident.
 Commit to the program 100% for the full 30 days.
-Don’t give yourself an excuse to fail before you’ve even started.
+Don’t give yourself an excuse to fail before you’ve even begun.

-- This does require a bit of effort.
+- This does require effort.
 Grocery shopping, meal planning, dining out, explaining the program to friends and family, and dealing with stress will all prove challenging at some point during your program.
-We’ve given you all the tools, guidelines and resources you’ll need, but take responsibility for your own plan.
+We’ve given you a huge number of tools, advice, and resources, but take responsibility for your own plan.
 Improved health, fitness, and quality of life doesn’t happen automatically just because you’re now taking a pass on bread.

 - You can do this.
 You’ve come too far to back out now.
 You want to do this.
 You need to do this.
-And we believe that you can do this.
+And we know that you CAN do this.
 So stop thinking about it, and start doing.
 Right now, this very minute, tell someone that you are starting the Whole30.

-We want you to participate.
+We want you to be a part of our community.
 We want you to take this seriously, and see amazing results in unexpected areas.
-Even if you don’t believe this will actually change your life, if you’re willing to give it 30 short days, do it.
+We want you to look, feel, and live better than you have in years—or maybe ever.
+We want you to find lasting food freedom.
+Even if you don’t believe this will actually change your life, if you’re willing to give it 30 short days, DO IT.
 It is that important.
 We believe in it that much.
 It changed our lives, and we want it to change yours too.

 Welcome to the Whole30.